samukce/migrate-from-svn-to-git/README.md

   <img src="https://dl.dropboxusercontent.com/u/27281108/GitHub/MigracaoGitToSvn/main-github.png" alt="Migrate SVN to Git example"/>
 </p>

+## Download

+See the list of [available releases](https://github.com/samukce/migrate-from-svn-to-git/releases) .

 ## Requirements to use

 - Git.exe on path of the Windows
 - .NET Framework 4.6

+## The development of application

+It's a helpful application for resolve a simple issue, but that is frequent in a environment of legacy system where is migrating from SVN to GIT.

+So I took to learn more about the Chromium browser with manipulation of C# objects by javascript objects.

 ## Frameworks